New Student Employees

 - I-9 Form [pdf]: This form confirms your eligibility to work in the United States and must be completed on campus with your original identification documentation.

-- IMPORTANT: Before you leave home for campus, please bring with you the required documentation.
+- IMPORTANT: Bring to campus the following required original documentation.
 Under federal law, all new employees must present original documentation to your employer that proves identity and authorization to work in the United States and complete Form I-9.
 You can find more information about the I-9 process on the U.S. Citizenship and Immigration Services website.
 The original ID verification document requirements will vary depending on your citizenship status and place of residence.
-Please review the form (last page) to determine which documents you will need to submit and ensure that you have these documents when you arrive on campus and before you start your new on-campus job.
+Please review the last page of the I9 form to determine which documents you will need to bring with you to the Orientation Job Fair and before you start your new on-campus job.
 Original documents must be presented; paper copies or scans cannot be accepted.
-A campus job fair will be held during orientation where the Student Payroll Office will finalize your paperwork and verify your ID verification documentation.
+The Student Payroll Office will verify your ID verification documentation.
 Once this is completed, you will not need to keep your documents on campus.

-All forms must be completed entirely and submitted to the Student Payroll Office before the student employee begins working.
+All forms must be completed entirely and submitted to the Student Payroll Office before the student employee can work on campus.